bayesmendel/Fam3PRO_UI/README.md

 At this point, the user must use the pedigreejs interactive tree to add and remove any family members.
 This functionality also allows for the addition of more distant relatives such as cousins, grandchildren, etc. While pedigreejs is used to manage the tree structure and add/remove relatives, the R {shiny} inputs and modules are used to modify the data for each relative.
 The same six tabs used to enter the proband's data are re-used to enter any relative's data.
 To switch which relative the user is entering data for, they just need to select the new relative from the drop-down along the top of the screen.

 For example, when modifying the race information for the proband's mother, the user first needs to select "Mother" in the relative selector drop-down and then navigate to the Demographics tab.
 Next, the user updates the race using the drop-down menu.
-This information is not updated in the working pedigree until one of these 4 events occurs: 1) the user changes the selected relative, 2) the user changes to another pedigree editor tab (ie to Cancer Hx), 3) the user changes to another navbar Tab (ie the Home tab or the PanelPRO tab), or 4) the user clicks the "Update and Save Pedigree" button.
+This information is not updated in the working pedigree until one of these 4 events occurs: 1) the user changes the selected relative, 2) the user changes to another pedigree editor tab (ie to Cancer Hx), 3) the user changes to another navbar Tab (ie the Home tab or the Fam3PRO tab), or 4) the user clicks the "Update and Save Pedigree" button.
 Every time the working pedigree is updated, a snapshot of `PED()` is saved to the user's SQL table in the database and the previous copy is overwritten.
 Now because race does not affect the pedigree structure and is not displayed in the interactive family tree, pedigreejs is not informed about this change.
 However, if the user was to update a current age value, deceased status, or any cancer history, this information is displayed in the interactive family tree and therefore a new JSON copy of the working pedigree is created and passed to pedigreejs via `updatePedJSHandler`. `updatePedJSHandler` tells pedigreejs to redraw the tree with the updated information.

 The R server is continually querying the pedigreejs pedigree JSON object via the `getpedigree` function every 1 second to detect if the user has added or deleted any relative using the interactive family tree.
 The server does this by converting the JSON into a data frame using the {jsonlite} package and comparing the number of rows from that data frame to the number of rows in the working pedigree data frame.
 If a difference in rows is detected, then `PED()` is updated accordingly.
 Once `PED()` has been updated, another JSON copy of it is created and passed back to `updatePedJSHandler` to redraw the interactive family tree with either the deleted relative removed or with the new relative(s) added with their standardized IDs and names to match the rest of the family.